damarisbangean/paradigmsofglobalization/Limitations.md

 # Initial problems
 - At first, we also wanted to include reports from the OECD, which is an intergovernmental economic organisation with 35 member countries, founded in 1960 to stimulate economic progress and world trade.
-- However, unfortunately we could not access the reports to include in our analysis.
+- However, unfortunately we could not access the OECD's reports to include in our analysis.
 - We also faced a challenge with the oldest UN reports, as the older copies of the reports were scans of hard copies, rendering them unreadable by Cortext.
-For the rest of the UN reports, we were able to resolve this issue by converting them from PDF filed to TXT files.
+For the rest of the UN reports, we were able to resolve this issue by converting them from PDF files to TXT files.

 # Missing Data: